snkumar32/OODD_RubyProject/README.md

 # README

 In order to access the application please open a browser and type the following in the address bar : http://3.131.93.190:3000/
+Note: Please note you can find some of the existing values for the tables created in the seeds.rb file.

 #### Sign Up procedure: